Flamingo Land Resort: Pleasure Island

 Flamingo Land also operated sister park Pleasure Island Family Theme Park in Cleethorpes, from its opening on 23 May 1993 until April 2010, when it became independently operated.

 On the former site of Cleethorpes Zoo, construction for an amusement park began in the 1990s, managed by RKF Entertainment.
 During this time RKF went into administration and Robert Gibb purchased the site as a second park to complement Flamingo Land.
 When his son Gordon Gibb became chief executive of the company, his sister Vicky Gibb and later, his other sister Melanie Wood took responsibility for the Cleethorpes park.

-In 2010 Melanie Wood attained her goal of taking ownership of the park herself, separating it from the rest of the family company.
-Pleasure Island was then operated by Dewarsavile Enterprises Ltd, directed by Wood.
+In 2010, Melanie Wood attained her goal of taking ownership of the park herself, separating it from the rest of the family company.
+Pleasure Island was then operated by Dewarsavile Enterprises Ltd., directed by Wood.
 This marked the end of the association between Pleasure Island and Flamingo Land.
-Pleasure Island closed down at the end of the 2016 season.
+Pleasure Island closed at the end of the 2016 season.